Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: Proofs of preliminary annealed estimates

 For example, classical results on the speed of convergence in Blackwell's renewal theorem show that \eqref{eq:A1} in fact holds if $\bE^z[(T_2-T_1)^{3/2}] < \infty$ (which is implied by the exponential tails of the regeneration times), see \cite[Proposition~1]{Lindvall1979}. \end{proof}

-\begin{rem} In the proof of Lemma~\ref{lem:ADEregen} we used (only) the property that inter-regeneration times and spatial increments have finite $2d$-th moments, with the idea of potential re-usability for other models.
+\begin{remark} In the proof of Lemma~\ref{lem:ADEregen} we used (only) that the inter-regeneration times and spatial increments have finite $2d$-th moments, with the idea of potential re-usability for other models.
 In the situation considered here, we in fact have exponential tail bounds and thus even an exponential upper bound holds in \eqref{eq:A1} by Theorem~3.1 from \cite{Baxendale2005}, or see \cite{Kendall1959}.
-Similarly, the arguments leading to \eqref{eq:lemmaA4_1.1} could be shortened when using exponential tails. \end{rem}
+Similarly, the arguments leading to \eqref{eq:lemmaA4_1.1} could be shortened when using exponential tails. \end{remark}

 \begin{proof}[Proof of Lemma~\ref{lem:annealed_derivative_estimates}] For completeness sake we will also include an annealed estimate which was not specifically mentioned in Lemma~\ref{lem:annealed_derivative_estimates}, namely